Arushi872/arushi_gupta_101703106_outlier/README.md

 then you can use one hot encoding or simple label encoder to do that, but make sure before using it that it is all done.
 Now this function takes one argument that is the dataframe.
-To use it you have to write:
+To use it you have to download the python file and run it on COMMAND LINE as: python outlier.py full_path_ofinput_file.csv

-from Aryan_Sindhi_101703110_outlier_removal import outlier df = outlier.rem_out(data)

-and your df variable will now contain the new data which will not contain outlier rows and this function will also print the number of rows deleted!
-THANKS!